M0nizar/xml_tps/td6/homwork.md

     insert attribute editeur {"La plume"}
     into $v
 ```
+> * explanation :
+>    * filter the albums where serie="asterix" and the attribute numero=3 then insert the attribute editeur with the value la plume to it.
 15. Add the author "Hergé" to all albums of the "Tintin" series that don’t already have an author :
 ```xq
  let $tintin := doc("albums.xml")//album[@serie="Tintin"]